johnaparker/johnaparker.github.io/_posts/2020-11-7-circle-graphics.md

 ---
-title: "Realtime visualization of a large number of circles using OpenGL"
+title: "Real-time visualization of a large number of circles using OpenGL"
 excerpt: "When using Matplotlib, animations of a large number of circles becomes slow.
 Using OpenGL, over a million circles can be animated in realtime."
 image_url: /assets/img/posts/circle_graphics/teaser.png